NTNU-IDI/TDT4900-Blockchain-Based-SSI-for-Homecare/README.md

 The backend consists of a smart contract written in Solidity and deployed on the Sepolia testnest.
 The smart contract handles the interaction between clients and homecare prsonell.

 ### Client app
-The patient app is made for users receiving care from homecare services.
+The client app is made for users receiving care from homecare services.

 ### Worker app
 The worker app is designed for healthcare professionals, assisting them in carrying out daily operations.